1. What are the criteria for admission to BME?

 Since the department provides funding for all incoming PhD students for their first year, acceptance rates vary significantly from year-to-year for PhD students, depending on available funds.
-In the past, entering students average to about 5-10 PhD and 5-10 MS per fall term.
+In the past, entering students average to about 5-10 PhD and 10-30 Master's per fall term.

 4. Can you assess my chances of being accepted?

 The BME graduate program does not offer pre-screening of applicants prior to the application process.
 The average GPA and GRE scores of our students are provided below.
 To begin the formal application procedure, please visit the Rutgers Graduate Admissions Website.